e-ticket center |

 email club |

-New York City Center, now in its 70th year, has played a defining role in the cultural life of the city since 1943.
+New York City Center has played a defining role in the cultural life of the city since 1943.
 It was Manhattan’s first performing arts center, dedicated by Mayor Fiorello LaGuardia in 1943 with a mission to make the best in music, theater and dance accessible to all audiences.

 Today, City Center is home to many distinguished companies, including City Center’s Principal Dance Company, Alvin Ailey American Dance Theater, as well as Manhattan Theatre Club; a roster of renowned national and international visiting artists; and its own critically acclaimed and popular programs.